Can a low sodium spaghetti sauce actually taste good?

 - You can serve the sauce as is, or let it cool slightly and working in batches, blend until smooth.

 Low sodium eating is a challenge, and it takes time getting used to it.
-But if you’re doctor recommended reducing sodium, canned and jarred products, like marinara, can be a big source of sodium.
+But if your doctor recommended reducing sodium, canned and jarred products (like marinara) can be a big source of sodium.
 With a little planning on your end, you can roast up a delicious sauce for your pasta, no salt added!

 An award winning recipe developer, Dietitian Kaitlin’s mission is to empower others to reach their health goals by encouraging them to get back into the kitchen.
 Co-author of Nourished: 10 Ingredients to Happy, Healthy Eating and Cooking with Diabetes.